connec/squash/README.md

 NOTE: Core modules will not work (Squash cannot find their source files).

+Installation:

+    npm install squash

 Usage:

     squash [options] requires

 Options:

-  --coffee         Register the '.coffee' extension to support CoffeeScript
+    --coffee         Register the '.coffee' extension to support CoffeeScript files (requires the 'coffee-script' module)
-                   files (requires the 'coffee-script' module) --compress   -c  Compress result with uglify-js (otherwise result is beautified)
+    --compress   -c  Compress result with uglify-js (otherwise result is beautified)
     --help       -h  Print this notice
-  --file       -f  A file to write the result to --obfuscate  -o  Replaces all non-essential paths with dummy values --watch      -w  Watch all found requires and rebuild on changes (for best
-                   results an output file should be specified)
+    --file       -f  A file to write the result to --obfuscate  -o  Replaces all non-essential paths with dummy values --watch      -w  Watch all found requires and rebuild on changes (for best results an output file should be specified)

 E.g.:

     squash --coffee -o lib/project.js -w ./src/project